 Unusual Options Activity Insight: ArcelorMittal

-ArcelorMittal (NYSE:MT) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $31.31 following the option alert.
+On Monday, shares of ArcelorMittal (NYSE:MT) saw unusual options activity.
+After the option alert, the stock price moved up to $33.65.

 - Option Type: SWEEP